jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 the No Pineapple! campaign to exfiltrate more than 100 GB of data from organizations in medical research, healthcare, chemical engineering, energy and defense as well as a leading research university.
 The city of Oakland, California, declared a state of emergency following a ransomware infection that disrupted most city services.
+Both the Play and LockBit TA claimed credit.
+March
-Both the Play and LockBit TA claimed credit.3CX is a Voice over Internet Protocol (VoIP) private branch exchange (PBX) software development company whose 3CX Phone System is used by more than 350,000 customers worldwide and has more than 12 million daily users.
+3CX is a Voice over Internet Protocol (VoIP) private branch exchange (PBX) software development company whose 3CX Phone System is used by more than 350,000 customers worldwide and has more than 12 million daily users.
 A digitally signed and trojanized version of the 3CX VoIP desktop client was used to target the companys customers in an ongoing supply chain attack.
 Attributed to the Lazarus Group, the ultimate payload